 How profitable a bank is has an effect on its long-term survivability.
-A bank can retain its earnings, increasing its capital cushion, or use them to address problematic loans, potentially making the bank better able to withstand financial trouble.
-However, banks that are losing money are less able to do those things.
+A bank can retain its earnings, giving a boost to its capital buffer, or put them to work addressing problematic loans, potentially making the bank more resilient in times of trouble.
+Conversely, losses lessen a bank's ability to do those things.

-Liberty Bank scored 14 out of a possible 30 on Bankrate's test of earnings, failing to reach the national average of 16.52.
+On Bankrate's test of earnings, Liberty Bank scored 14 out of a possible 30, less than the national average of 15.12.

-Return on equity, calculated by dividing net income (profit, essentially) by total equity, is one important way to measure a bank's earnings.
-Liberty Bank's most recent annualized quarterly return on equity was 6.33 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (essentially, profit) by the total amount of equity, is one key measure of a bank's earnings.
+Liberty Bank's most recent annualized quarterly return on equity was 6.74 percent, below the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank earned net income of $476,000 on total equity of $15.6 million.
-The bank had an annualized return on average assets, or ROA, of 0.71 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+The bank reported net income of $1.0 million on total equity of $15.4 million for the twelve months ended December 31, 2017.
+The bank had an annualized return on average assets, or ROA, of 0.76 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.